adammakuchowski/pokedex-web/README.md

-PROJECT STATUS -> work in progress.
+PROJECT STATUS -> work in progress